 Each year, the North Texas Municipal Water District (NTMWD) conducts chlorine maintenance on its water transmission system and customer cities’ distribution systems for a 28-day period.
 As a member city, Mesquite receives its water from NTMWD.

 The Texas Commission on Environmental Quality (TCEQ) allows water suppliers to perform chlorine maintenance in order to maintain proper chloramine levels (required by the TCEQ) during the warm weather periods, thus conserving water.
+For additional information on how and why public water systems ensure disinfection of water throughout their distribution system please download this TCEQ Fact Sheet.

 Chloramine, a combination of chlorine and ammonia, is used to disinfect water.
 Disinfection is a critical part of water treatment to keep water safe.
 It involves a two-step process that treats the water, then adds disinfectant to maintain water quality as it travels long distances through pipes to homes and businesses.
 Both steps are needed to eliminate and keep tap water free of harmful microorganisms, such as parasites and viruses.